Sunday, November 12, 2006

 I take this one personally.
 Many years back, I was summoned for jury "duty," that is, ordered to report as a hostage, to Compton, CA, a city with almost four times the violent crime rate as the national average.

-They make you park in a lot several hundred feet from the building, and in order to get from your car to the court house, you need to run the gantlet past friends, relatives and associates of the lovely people being detained inside.
+They make you park in a lot several hundred feet from the building, and in order to get from your car to the court house, you need to run the gauntlet past friends, relatives and associates of the lovely people being detained inside.
 Because they make you go through metal detectors to get into the building's main entrance, taking appropriate measures to improve your own safety would assuredly result in detection and resultant violence from the "authorities".

 Had I done this, do you think I would have been assigned to a "mentoring" program, or do you think I'd have been thrown in the hole with the "Mother rapers.
 Father stabbers.
 Father rapers!"?